-232.05 Exercise of powers.
+702.05 Exercise of powers.
 (1) CAPACITY TO EXERCISE POWER.
 A power can be exercised only by a person who would have the capacity to transfer the property covered by the power.

 (2) KIND OF INSTRUMENT AND FORMALITIES OF EXECUTION.
 A donee can exercise a power only by an instrument which meets the intent of the donor as to kind of instrument and formalities of execution.
 If the power is exercisable by will, this means a will executed with the formalities necessary for a valid will.
-If the power is exercisable by deed, this means a written instrument signed by the donee under seal.
-A written instrument signed by the donee is sufficient if the donor so directs or if he fails to indicate a deed or will, but if the power is to appoint legal interests in land, it can be exercised only by an instrument executed with sufficient formalities to pass legal title.
+A written instrument signed by the donee is sufficient if the donor fails to require any additional formalities or fails to indicate a will, but if the power is to appoint interests in land, it can be exercised only by an instrument executed with sufficient formalities for that purpose.